Alexey Kim Portfolio

 New York, NY 2025

 Rhizome’s inaugural exhibition Hello World took over the 8th and 9th floors of the Water Street Project building from April 18 to May 11, 2025.
 Over four consecutive weeks, Rhizome curated a program of interactive installations, artist talks, and performances.
-I was invited to photograph the opening event.
+I was invited to document the opening event.

 Guests experiencing Heaven & Earth Diptych by Emmett James Palaima- a spatial-audio installation featuring a dozen suspended speakers above a stage with a built-in sub-woofer that emitted music, ambient sounds, and deep vibrations, best experienced while lying on the stage itself.